Contact and Corrections

 What this page is for

-Readers should be able to see, in one durable place, how Ball Archives expects future correspondence about metadata accuracy, provenance clarifications, access status, and rights review to be handled.
+Readers should be able to see, in one durable place, how Ball Archives expects correspondence about metadata accuracy, provenance clarifications, access status, and rights review to be handled.

 Expected issue type